 - raising stakeholder awareness and know-how about the importance of conserving and improving soil health and agricultural soil and landscape conditions by increasing understanding of:

 - the critical role soil health plays in sustainable agricultural production and the follow‑on economic benefits that can result

 - how improved soil health will benefit the environment and help to meet global challenges, such as food security and climate change

 - providing leadership and gaining the support of industry, governments, researchers, to effect practice change to improve soil health

-- engaging with current and emerging soils research
+- engaging with soils research

 - supporting productive networks to facilitate sharing of knowledge and resources